JBAujogue/Rubik-Tensor/README.md

 # Rubik-Tensor

-See the HF Space [JBAujogue/Rubik-Tensor](https://huggingface.co/spaces/JBAujogue/Rubik-Tensor)
+See the HF Space [JBAujogue/Rubik-Tensor](https://huggingface.co/spaces/JBAujogue/Rubik-Tensor) (make sure to accept 3rd-party cookies through the `Eye` icon of the URL bar).

 ## Setup